TIMELESS TREASURES

 Credit: Mourizal Zativa

 What was your preferred creation when building with toy blocks?
-Did you enjoy crafting towers, castles, futuristic robots, or fancy vehicles?
+Did you enjoy making towers, castles, robots, or cars?

-The potential to manifest whatever your imagination comes up with and transform it into tangible reality thanks to interlocking blocks was exploited and catapulted to worldwide fame by the Danish toy company LEGO.
+The potential to manifest whatever your imagination comes up with and transform it into reality thanks to blocks was sent to worldwide fame by the Danish toy company LEGO.

 2